Delaware claims tight victory against Westerville North

-Delaware finally found a way to top Westerville North 72-66 in an Ohio girls basketball matchup on Jan.
+Delaware finally found a way to top Westerville North 72-66 in Ohio boys basketball on Jan.
 23.

-The Warriors didn’t give up, slicing the gap to 32-28 at the intermission.
+The Warriors trimmed the margin to make it 32-28 at the intermission.

-The Pacers enjoyed a big enough lead to offset the Warriors’ 21-20 advantage in the fourth quarter.
+The Warriors closed the lead with a 21-20 margin in the final quarter.

+Last season, Westerville North and Delaware faced off on Jan.
+24, 2023 at Westerville North High School.

 In recent action on Jan.
-15, Westerville North faced off against Columbus St Francis DeSales and Delaware took on Delaware Buckeye Valley on Jan.
-16 at Delaware Hayes High School.
+12, Westerville North faced off against Dublin Scioto and Delaware took on Lewis Center Olentangy on Jan.
+16 at Lewis Center Olentangy High School.

 We want your feedback on the accuracy and quality of this article.
 Take a 1-minute survey and be registered to win a $25 Visa gift card.